 We welcome any feedback you care to give, but we're particularly keen to know whether it works.
 Improvements to design and usability will come and new features will be added, but the priority when testing bleeding edge code is ensuring it does what it says on the tin.
 If you have any feedback, please post your comments on the support forum.

 As much as we love the WordPress community, Loco isn't a collaborative project.
 If you're a developer, we'll greatly appreciate your help debugging any faults you find, but we'd prefer not to receive patches or pull requests.
-Reviewing code changes just gives us more work to do.
+Please just post a bug report on the support forum.